 It’s a song about Yaya Sanogo.
 Yaya, Yaya Yaya, Yaya Yaya, Yaya Yaya Sanogo.

 What’s worse, the singing fan — who also has a song about Johnny Heitinga to the tune of ‘The Lion Sleeps Tonight’ — isn’t just an Arsenal fan who’s wandered off from his Amsterdamage tour to see what Willem II are like these days: Yaya Sanogo is actually sitting on the bench for Ajax, the Ajax of Bergkamp, Blind, De Boer (x2), Cruyff, Ibrahimovic, Kluivert, Litmanen, Overmars, Rijkaard, van der Sar, Seedorf, Sneijder, Stam and Van der Vaart.

 The weirdest thing?
 I’m not even that surprised.

-Upon signing, the Brazilian striker had just netted 45 goals in 39 games for Eredivisie side Heerenveen, and — to all but the most sceptical — looked a good fit for Boro.
+Why?
+Well, on January 31, 2008, Middlesbrough signed Afonso Alves for £12.5million.
+The Brazilian striker had just netted 45 goals in 39 games for Eredivisie side Heerenveen, and — to all but the most sceptical — looked a good fit for Boro.